 The Amazon River gives the Peruvian rainforest its name – Peruvian Amazonia.
 It was discovered by Francisco de Orellana in 1541 and it is the largest and mightiest river in the world.
 Its watercourse reaches a width of 4,000 meters in some sectors making it look like a sea.
-All the rivers that have their origin on the eastern slope of the Andes are tributaries of the Amazon River.
+On the peruvian amazon tour, you will discover all the rivers that have their origin on the eastern slope of the Andes, which are tributaries of the Amazon River.
 They form swamps, marshes and channel labyrinths.
 The Peruvian rainforest has an area of 8o million hectares where many flora and fauna species inhabit.
-It is said that its former inhabitants called the Amazon Paranaguasú that means “great river”.
-It is also said that the river’s name is product of the union of two indigenous words ama (to break) and zona (canoe): canoe-breaker.
+It is said that its former inhabitants called the Amazon “Paranaguasú”, which means “great river”.
+It is also said that the river’s name is the product of the union of two indigenous words: ama (to break) and zona (canoe): canoe-breaker.

 Iquitos, the capital of Loreto department, is on the Amazon riverside and it is surrounded by other rivers like the Ninai and the Itaya rivers.
 In Iquitos, we can find native communities such as the Cocamas, the Boras, the Ticuna and the Witotos.
 The city was founded by the Jesuit José Bahamonde in 1747.

 Enjoy your peruvian amazon trip and get to know an exotic, hot city with an impressive vegetation and it is the entry point to navigate on the Amazon which means getting in contact with nature.

 The Pacaya-Samiria National Reserve is a protected area of Peru located in the department of Loreto in the Amazon.

 starting at USD 42